-The choice shouldn’t be “excitement or chore.”
-The choice should be “boredom or chore.”
+The choice shouldn’t be excitement or chore.
+The choice should be boredom or chore.

-1. Stop the Show
+1. End the Distractions

-Find out what his plans are after he’s finished and try to motivate him toward getting the work done so he move on to what he really wants to do.
+Find out what his plans are after he’s finished.
+Motivate him to get the work done so that he can move on to what he really wants to do.

 Appealing to a child’s self-interests—rather than explaining the abstract concept of responsibility or duty—is generally much more effective for kids.

-The beauty of this system is that you’re not constantly nagging anymore, you’re just keeping time.
+The beauty of this system is that you’re not constantly nagging anymore.
+Instead, you’re just keeping time.
+You can even use a cooking timer with an alarm.
 The next night, you can say:

 “Let’s see if you can get it done in 15 minutes tonight.
 But remember, you have to do it right.
 I’m going to check.”

-3. Consider Giving Kids an Allowance
+3. Use an Allowance as Leverage

 It is also appropriate to give that part of his allowance to a sibling who does the chore instead.
 This way, you’re not working on the chore, you’re working on the communications process, as well as your child’s motivation.

 Again, you never want to be pulling your child back from something exciting in order to do something mundane and boring.
 Rather, you want to get them to work through the mundane and boring things to get to something exciting.